facebookresearch/open_lth/README.md

 ### Citation

-If you use this library in a research paper, please cite it.
+If you use this library in a research paper, please cite this repository.

 ### License